Nergy-TCGeneric/ChemistryNeutralizationSimulator/README.md

-# ChemistryNeutralizationSimulator
+# Chemistry Neutralization Simulator

-Neutralization reaction simulator
+Project files will be uploaded soon..